-With the Games just around the corner we crunched the numbers and put together the Morning Chalk Up’s Power Rankings.
-These rankings are intended to both reflect an athlete’s previous performances as well as forecast 2019 Games placement.
+With the 2020 season starting we crunched the numbers and put together the Morning Chalk Up’s Power Rankings.
+These rankings are intended to both reflect an athlete’s previous performances as well as forecast success in 2020.
 Because these rankings are meant to forecast, not all past performances are treated equally and extensive modeling takes place.
 It is important to note that these rankings are purely numbers derived, and we acknowledge this method will have its shortcomings.
-For example, Jacob Heppner is ranked 43rd for the men, and while we may personally believe he will finish better than 43rd at the Games, there is a lack of data for us to model from to give him a higher ranking.
+For example, Jacob Heppner is ranked 27th for the men, and while we may personally believe he will finish better than 27th at the Games, there is still limited data for us to model from to give him a higher ranking (compared to athletes who had 2017 and 2018 seasons).

 For these power rankings we considered: